SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 Treadmarks only send the write notice to the next acquirer about which pages have been invalidated, only a request to invalidated page cause the process to request the modifications; but Dreadmarks send the actual modifications, it would be wasteful if the next process does not use them.

+## Lecture 11

+#### Question:

+Ficus Imagine a situation like the paper's Figure 1, but in which only Site A updates file Foo.
+What should Ficus do in that case when the partition is merged?
+Explain how Ficus could tell the difference between the situation in which both Site A and Site B update Foo, and the situation in which only Site A updates Foo.

+#### Answer:

+As stated in the section 2 of the paper, Ficus detects all types of conflicts using a mechanism known as a version vector and conflicts are detected by comparing version vectors from two file replicas.
+If only Site A updates file Foo, the version vector of A would will be a super set of B's, and if both Site A and Site B updates Foo, this condition does not hold.